Sustainable and accessible learning environments

 Student-centred flexibility (HyFlex)

-Student-centred flexibility is a development project which aims to investigate the possibilities for giving students the opportunity to choose their own pathway of learning through a course.
+Student-centred flexibility was a development project which aimed to investigate the possibilities for giving students the opportunity to choose their own pathway of learning through a course.
 The idea is that the course is designed in such a way that the student can choose class activities based on their own situations and in relation to the intended learning outcomes.

-The aim of the project is to revise an existing course and develop a new course based on the HyFlex (hybrid and flexible) course model.
-This project is being carried out in cooperation with the EUTOPIA European University (EEU) alliance.
+The aim of the project was to revise an existing course and develop a new course based on the HyFlex (hybrid and flexible) course model.
+This project was being carried out in cooperation with the EUTOPIA European University (EEU) alliance.

 Contact